 Meet Michael Shainblum

-Earning five Vimeo Staff Picks in two years, Michael has established himself as a timelapse superstar.
+With six Vimeo Staff Picks, Michael has established himself as a timelapse superstar.
 For him, it starts with location, location, location: identifying interesting locations to film and spending a lot of time scouting the location before ever setting up the camera.
 His motto: “You never know until you go.”

 You’ve said you don’t necessarily want to shoot the usual, oft-seen spots.
 How do you determine locations?